 - Cross-substrate IC bump array and package ball definition and optimization with route pathway design including PCB

 - Early package start-from-nothing BGA ball map creation

 - Package BGA-driven IC bump array design and optimization

 - Package BGA ball map-based design and optimization targeting multiple PCBs (variants-based design)

 Figure 5 shows an example of the first methodology.
 Here a pre-placed PCB with two fixed DDR3 memory devices is driving the assignment and route pathway plans onto the package BGA and up to the IC bump array.

 Once the critical signals and buses have been explored, defined, and evaluated, the resultant pathways can be handed off to the respective substrate implementation designers and design tools for detailed manufacturing rules-driven implementation (Figure 6).

-With OrbitIO Interconnect Designer and SiP Layout solution, you now have an environment for the rapid evaluation and feasibility of potential interconnect pathways in a single-canvas view of die/package/PCB substrates and cross-substrate interconnect.
+With the OrbitIO Interconnect Designer and SiP Layout Option solution, you now have an environment for the rapid evaluation and feasibility of potential interconnect pathways in a single-canvas view of die/package/PCB substrates and cross-substrate interconnect.
 This solution enables efficient evaluation and tradeoff providing better prediction of cost and performance using well-qualified design definitions.
-Direct integration with the IC implementation tools (Innovus™ and Virtuoso® solutions) as well as the IC package implementation tool (SiP Layout) provides a smooth predictable path to optimized in-substrate and cross-substrate routing, leading to optimized signal performance while minimizing overall design time by avoiding late-cycle design changes.
+Direct integration with the IC implementation tools (Innovus™ and Virtuoso® solutions) as well as the IC package implementation tool (SiP Layout Option) provides a smooth predictable path to optimized in-substrate and cross-substrate routing, leading to optimized signal performance while minimizing overall design time by avoiding late-cycle design changes.